Freeflying: Sit flying

-Freeflyer flying a sit in Manaus, Brasil.

 Sit flying is called such because it looks similar to the position taken while sitting in a chair.

 For flying a sit, the feet are oriented toward the relative wind and 90-degree bends are maintained at the knees, hips, and shoulders.
 To move around, the flyer redirects the airflow in the opposite direction the jumper wants to go.
 Newtonian mechanics then push the flyer in the desired direction.
 Fall rate changes (descending faster or slower) can also be made.